andreiradoi/javascript/README.md

     ```

   <a name="modules--no-wildcard"></a><a name="10.2"></a>
-  - [10.2](#modules--no-wildcard) Do not use wildcard imports.
+  - [10.2](#modules--no-wildcard) [TO BE CHANGED] Do not use wildcard imports.

     > Why?
-This makes sure you have a single default export.
+This makes sure you have a single default export. <br>
+    > [Why to change?]
+I’ve encountered cases when this was required to make js libraries would work with Angular 2+
     ```javascript
     // bad
     import * as AirbnbStyleGuide from './AirbnbStyleGuide';